GerritCodeReview/k8s-gerrit/container-images/gerrit-init/README.md

 * waits for the database to start
 * waits for the reviewdb database
 + waits for some selected tables to ensure that the schema is initialized

+## How to install/update python packages in container

+* Python 3.6 is required
+* Install `pipenv`
+* Navigate to `./container-images/gerrit-init/tools`
+* Run `pipenv install <package>`

+This will update the `Pipfile` and `Pipfile.lock`, which will be copied into the container image, when the container image is built.